xiangyueerli/Predicting-CT-Slice-Locations/README.md

 ## Project Overview

 Machine learning system for predicting anatomical positions from CT scan features using regression models and neural networks.
 Developed as part of MLPR coursework at the University of Edinburgh.
+Code for this coursework is almost **from scratch** without using some popular ML libraries(except some optimization functions) which means deeper understanding on math and basic ML algorithms.

+***Final mark: 80***

  **Key Features** :